-Any criminal offense or criminal activity suspected, or other emergency on campus should be reported directly to the Dallas College Police Department by telephone, in person, or by dialing 972-860-4290 (Dispatch) from any campus phone or by using one of the emergency telephones located throughout our campuses.
+Any criminal offense, suspected criminal activity, or other emergency on campus should be reported directly to the Dallas College Police Department by telephone, in person, or by dialing 972-860-4290 (Dispatch) from any campus phone or by using one of the emergency telephones located throughout our campuses.
 Campus elevators are also equipped with emergency phones.
-Upon receipt of the call, the Emergency Services Division personnel can supply information or dispatch officers, as necessary.
+Upon receipt of the call, the police telecommunications personnel can supply information or dispatch officers, as necessary.

-Dallas College campuses witness a crime or emergency, promptly report it to the Dallas College Police Department and be prepared to answer questions as accurately as you can.
+If while at a Dallas College campus, you witness a crime or emergency, promptly report it to the Dallas College Police Department and be prepared to answer questions as accurately as you can.
 The subsequent investigation can only be as thorough as the information received.
 If you are the victim of a crime or you have seen or received information of criminal activity or other emergency, please contact the Dallas College Police Department immediately.
 Police personnel in vehicles, on foot or on bicycles are eager to be of assistance and may be contacted directly.
 The Dallas College Police Department will respond as quickly and safely as possible to any request for assistance, whether it is an emergency or not.
 Response time is based on current activity and severity of the call.

 Crimes in progress, alarms, traffic accidents with injuries and medical assists have a higher priority than other types of calls.
-Prompt and accurate crime reports are critical, no matter when it occurs.
+Prompt and accurate crime reports are critical, no matter when they occur.
 If a crime is not promptly reported, evidence can be destroyed or the potential to apprehend the suspect is lost.
-Without accurate reports, leads could be missed, and the investigation headed in the wrong direction.
+Without accurate reports, leads could be missed, and the investigation could head in the wrong direction.
 Promptly report all crimes to the Dallas College Police Department and be prepared to answer questions as accurately as possible.
-The subsequent investigation can only be as thorough as the information received.
-If one has experienced crime or seen or received information of criminal activity or other emergency, please contact the Dallas College Police Department immediately.